Habesha peoples: Christianity

-The Habesha empire centered in Aksum and Adwa was part of the world in which Christianity grew.
+The empire centered in Aksum and Adwa was part of the world in which Christianity grew.
 The arrival of Christianity in Northern Ethiopia and Eritrea happened around the 4th century.
 The Aksumites, in fact, had been converted to Christianity hundreds of years before most of Europe.
 Many of their churches were cut into cliffs or from single blocks of stone, as they were in Turkey and in parts of Greece, where Christianity had existed from its earliest years.
 The church is a central feature of communities and of each family's daily life.
 Each community has a church with a patron saint.

 Ethiopia has often been mentioned in the Bible.
 A well-known example of this is the story of the Ethiopian eunuch as written in Acts (8: 27): "Then the angel of the Lord said to Philip, Start out and go south to the road that leads down from Jerusalem to Gaza.
 So he set out and was on his way when he caught sight of an Ethiopian.
 This man was a eunuch, a high official of the Kandake (Candace) Queen of Ethiopia in charge of all her treasure."
 The passage continues by describing how Philip helped the Ethiopian understand one passage of Isaiah that the Ethiopian was reading.
 After the Ethiopian received an explanation of the passage, he requested that Philip baptize him, which Philip obliged.
 Queen Gersamot Hendeke VII (very similar to Kandake) was the Queen of Ethiopia from the year 42 to 52.
 The Ethiopian Orthodox Tewahedo Church was founded in the 4th century by Syrian monks.
 Historically, the Ethiopian Orthodox Tewahedo Church and Eritrean Orthodox Tewahedo Church have had strong ties with the Coptic Orthodox Church of Alexandria, the Coptic Orthodox Church of Alexandria appointing the archbishop for the Eritrean Orthodox Tewahedo Church.
 They gained independence from the Coptic Orthodox Church of Alexandria in the 1950s, although the Eritrean Orthodox Tewahedo Church has recently reforged the link.